 Check out my blog 7 COGNITIVE-BEHAVIORAL SKILLS EVERY PHYSICAL THERAPIST CAN USE

 Can ACT Help Sedentary People be More Physically Active?

 Acceptance and Commitment Therapy (ACT) is a mindfulness-based approach that helps a client open up to unpleasant sensations, defuse negative thinking, and commit to behavior change in the service of life-enhancing goals and values (4).

-Studies show ACT can help people lose weight, exercise, and live better with chronic pain (5, 6).
+Studies show that ACT can help people lose weight, exercise, and cope better with chronic pain (5, 6).
 Greater levels of physical activity are also associated with greater levels of mindfulness, a core component of ACT (7, 8).